TimHanewich/TimHanewich.Dataverse/README.md

     dotnet add package TimHanewich.Cds

+### Authenticating with Dataverse
+This class library supports authentication to the Dataverse web API.
+Use the `CdsAuthenticator` class to authenticate.

+    CdsAuthenticator auth = new CdsAuthenticator();
+    auth.Username = "<your username>";
+    auth.Password = "<your password>";
+    auth.ClientId = Guid.Parse("51f81489-12ee-4a9e-aaae-a2591f45987d");
+    auth.Resource = "https://<your org>.crm.dynamics.com/";
+    await auth.GetAccessTokenAsync();

+After running the `GetAccessTokenAsync` method, your access token will be stored inside the CdsAuthenticator object as the `AccessToken` property.
+Provide this `AccessToken` to the `CdsService` constructor (see below) to start using the Dataverse web API.

 ### Initializing the CDS Service
 Place the following import statements at the top of your code file.